 Fortunately, certain breeders have stuck to the type that suits them, their country and their hunt.
 This must be encouraged, not derided, especially when such hounds are needed as an outcross, for example with the Old English foxhound.
 In England only a handful of purebred Old English foxhound packs remain, and a similar number in Ireland.
 Likewise, in the United States and Canada the demise of the American foxhound and the English foxhound to make way for the crossbred and the Penn-Marydel-type, caused by the spread of the coyote, may create problems in the future, as the use of the two original types is reduced.

-Some people today consider the Peterborough influence to be rather too great, and they may have a point, especially with so many packs using the same stallion hounds.
+Some people today consider the Peterborough influence to be rather too great on foxhound breeding, and they may have a point, especially with so many packs using the same stallion hounds.
 Recently, one stallion was used 99 times.
 While this may reduce the gene pool, it is not detrimental to the packs that use such blood, as it should improve their stock.
 It is worth noting that some of these influential “Peterborough” packs have also been the leaders in finding and using fresh outcrosses.